 10. Maintenance Windows

-Certain will establish maintenance windows during which time Certain may take down the SaaS Application to conduct routine maintenance.
+Certain will establish maintenance windows during which time Certain may take down our SaaS Application to conduct routine maintenance which shall not exceed three (3) hours per month.

 Certain will provide a minimum of fourteen (14) days' notice of scheduled or non-routine maintenance.